-Article by Craig Hamilton-Parker.
 From a spiritual perspective, fear is a vibration as well as a state of mind.
 Fear vibrations attack the aura like daggers or bolts of electricity.
 You have a feeling of unease if your aura field comes into contact with someone whose vibration generates these feelings of friction.
-Sometimes it is obvious that the person harbours bad feelings towards you, but there are times when the negative signals are hidden.
+Sometimes it is obvious that the person has bad feelings towards you, but there are times when the negative signals are hidden.
 It is the “atmosphere” of a person that reveals their true intent.
 Prolonged exposure to hidden malicious feelings may make you feel tense and uncomfortable.

 Worry as a form of Energy

 Nature provided us with the emotion of fear for a reason.
 It is a warning that we are in danger and triggers bodily reactions to enable us to fight or to flee the potential hazard.
-Adrenaline is released into the bloodstream, our heart pounds faster, our body feels stronger, and our senses become more acute.
+Adrenaline is released into the bloodstream, our heart pounds faster, our body feels stronger, and our senses become acuter.
 Rational fear brings awareness of danger and empowers a person.
-In fact, fear can be pleasurable and exciting when the danger element is handled or controlled, such as when taking a ride on a roller coaster or parachuting.
+In fact, fear is pleasurable and exciting when the danger element is handled or controlled, such as when taking a ride on a roller coaster or parachuting.

 Worry as a Habitual Fear

 Worry as a habitual fear may occur when people feel they are not in control of their circumstances.
 The worries may be out of proportion to the known facts because they refuse to accept a situation or feel that they are not strong enough to cope.
 This creates a cycle of quiet despair that may prevent them from functioning to their true potential.
 Often there are hidden anxieties that fuel this worry.
 Past failures and chastisement during childhood may result in patterns of behavior. that undermine a person’s confidence.
 A great deal of habitual worry may stem from irrational forces that unconsciously motivate us.